Operation Searchlight: Chittagong

-25 March
+24-25 March

 The daytime witnessed nothing unusual, Pakistani and Bengali troops continued normal activities, while civilians barricaded streets to impede army movements.
 1 Company of Bengali soldiers unloaded the MV Swat, all day and night, which would be finished by 26 March midday.
 Pakistani navy secured the airport just after dusk, capturing all EPR personnel stationed there.
-Commodore Mumtaj prevented any massacre of Bengali Naval personnel at the naval base but also ensured they cause no mischief.
+Commodore Mumtaj prevented any massacre of Bengali Naval personnel at the naval base but also ensured they caused no mischief.
 The port facility was secured by a Pakistani infantry company by 9:00 PM.
 Communication networks were partially shutdown.

-Around 8:30 PM, Captain Rafiq was informed of troop movements in Dhaka by Chittagong Awami League leader Dr. Zafar.
+On 24 March, around 8:30 PM, Captain Rafiq was informed of troop movements in Dhaka by Chittagong Awami League leader Dr. Zafar.
 He immediately went to the EPR HQ and successfully took control of the facility by 10:30, imprisoning about 300 Pakistani EPR members, then sent a prearranged signal to all Bengali EPR companies attached to the Chittagong EPR sector to imprison all Pakistani soldiers and come to the city.
 This is the only instance where Bengali units launched a preemptive strike against the Pakistanis during the operation.
 Captain Rafiq deployed his troops in Agrabad (100 soldiers), Railway Hill (150) and Court hill (a platoon).
 The rest guarded the EPR HQ.
 The EPR Ramgarh contingent was told to blow up the Shuvopur bridge.
 As per his discussions with Lt.
 Col. M.R.
 Choudhury and Major Zia, he had assumed they would take over the cantonment – an assumption that would have fatal consequences.

 20 Baluch, under Lt.
 Col Fatami, sent 6 truck loaded with troops to secure EBRC around 11:30 pm.
 Rafiqul-Islam (1981) claimed that they killed a thousand Bengali troops, but this is highly unlikely because Fatimi's unit only had six hundred soldiers who were anyway being phased out, and no other source including pro-Bengali sources such as Samir Bhattacharya (2013, p.
 729) corroborate this claim; he puts the West Pakistani strength at six hundred and the Bengali soldiers' strength at five thousand soldiers, a ratio of over eight to one.
 However, Lt Col. M.R.
 Choudhury was among those killed by the West Pakistanis, while surviving Bengali personnel were scattered.
 Pakistani forces had partially achieved their objectives by securing the cantonment, the port and the airport, and they awaited reinforcements from Comilla before taking further steps.